 Highlands Wine Shoppe

 This charming shop, housed in Main Street’s first residence (built in 1883), carries more than 650 wines, from $800 cabs to $10 Rieslings.
 Take your bottle home, or pop the cork and enjoy it with an antipasto plate on the sprawling front lawn.

-Debra Cler opened this upscale women’s boutique after moving from Palm Beach to Highlands, her favorite vacation spot.
+This upscale women’s boutique was started by the three Orrico sisters: Kathie, Casey, and Colleen.
 Decorated with straw baskets and nautical pillows, the bright shop sells Lilly Pulitzer face masks, Sail to Sable dresses, and Trina Turk tunics.

 Old Edwards Inn & Spa